urda/website/_posts/2010-09-24-ironpython-and-csharp.md

   3. Add required references for IronPython
   4. ...then write the code!

 The first step in working with IronPython in Visual Studio 2010 is to actually install IronPython.
-You&#8217;ll need to visit <a href="http://ironpython.net/download/" class="external external_icon" target="_blank">IronPython.net</a> to grab the latest version of IronPython.
+You'll need to visit <a href="http://ironpython.net/download/" class="external external_icon" target="_blank">IronPython.net</a> to grab the latest version of IronPython.
 Just install the latest **stable** release.
 For reference, I installed IronPython version 2.6.1 when I wrote this article.
 Just install all the recommended components.
 After that is done you can go ahead and startup Visual Studio.

-After Visual Studio has started up, you&#8217;ll need to start a new C# Console Application project.
+After Visual Studio has started up, you'll need to start a new C# Console Application project.
 After you have created that we are going to need to add references (Right-Click on References in the Solution Explorer > "Add Reference...") to this project.
 Assuming you installed IronPython in the default directory you will find all the needed references in **"C:\Program Files\IronPython 2.6 for .NET 4.0&#8243;** on **32-bit systems** and **"C:\Program Files (x86)\IronPython 2.6 for .NET 4.0&#8243;** on **64-bit systems**.
 We will be adding the following references:

   * IronPython
   * IronPython.Modules
   * Microsoft.Dynamic
   * Microsoft.Scripting

 Now we can actually get to the code creation!
 First we are going to make a new text file in the root of our project, and we will call it **PythonFunctions.py**.
-When that has been created you&#8217;ll need to update the properties on that file, specifically set **Copy to Output Directory** to **Copy always**.
+When that has been created you'll need to update the properties on that file, specifically set **Copy to Output Directory** to **Copy always**.
 Now we will fill out our Python file with some Python functions:

 <pre class="brush: python; title: ; notranslate" title="">def hello(name):
 	print "Hello " + name + "!
 Welcome to IronPython!"